-We build each Portofino with one goal: to create a dream bike that fits your specific preferences while offering you an unforgettable, personalized experience.
+We want to create a dream bike that fits your specific preferences while offering you an unforgettable, personalized experience.

-That’s why we’ve decided to cap the annual production of the Portofino to only 70 custom frames (or complete bikes).
+That’s why we’ve decided to cap this year’s production to only 50 custom frames (or complete bikes).

-Each frame comes with a numbered plate brazed to the top tube that authenticates its uniqueness and will make it an exclusive item to treasure forever.
+Each Portofino 2022 we make comes with a numbered plate brazed to the top tube that authenticates its uniqueness and makes it an exclusive item to treasure forever.

 Inspiring ourselves to classic Italian steel bicycles opened up a world of possibilities for the Portofino’s look.